Bira/octopus-carnival/_posts/2018-06-18-dragon-heresy-review.md

 which for me is always a plus.

-Last, but not least, this thing has an table of contents and index comparable to those of a GURPS.
+Last, but not least, this thing has an table of contents and index comparable to those of a GURPS book.
 This is high praise: no one, and I mean _no one_ publishes books that are as well-indexed as those of GURPS.
 The PDF also contains links in its text, which further helps referencing related concepts.